SAP-samples/teched2023-AD263/exercises/ex1/README.md

 > [!NOTE]
 > As you see: main difference between these 3 events is the severity.
 That will be useful to determine specific actions based on events' severity once these get pushed into the Alert Notification service.

 8. Now, let's play with the app and see what the result it will be.
-Click on any of the available buttons (e.g. `Push Info Notification`, etc.) and you shoild see this this confirmation message.
+Click on any of the available buttons (e.g. `Push Info Notification`, etc.) and you should see this this confirmation message.
 ![](./images/ans-013.png)

 The result is that the custom event was pushed successfully to ANS API.
 In order to get alerts and / or automated actions triggered by the Alert Notification service based on the event ingested we need to configure the Alert Notification service itself.
 That is explained in details in the next section.